typeofweb/mostly-adequate-guide/appendix_a-pl.md

 In order to find functions that are more production-ready, have a peek at [ramda](https://ramdajs.com/), [lodash](https://lodash.com/), or [folktale](http://folktale.origamitower.com/).

-Note that some functions also refer to algebraic structures defined in the [Appendix B](./appendix_b-pl.md)
+Note that some functions also refer to algebraic structures defined in the [Dodatek B](./appendix_b-pl.md)

 ## always